 We can’t risk sliding from democracy to mediocracy because we weren’t paying attention.

 Fortunately, I believe in this time of adversity we are witnessing a sea change in the way life is viewed.
-In the western world more and more young people have become disillusioned with the fruits of material success and are looking for meaning and authenticity in their lives.
+In the western world more and more young people have become disillusioned with the fruits of material success and are looking for purpose, meaning and authenticity in their lives.
 Wellbeing is becoming front and centre.